 The ability to generate results for quality measures and the accuracy of that information depends on the availability and quality of the underlying data sources.
 Even the most innovative measures are useless unless the data can be collected efficiently and the results are reliable.
-Whether a measure is feasible primarily depends on whether the infrastructure for collecting the required data is readily available.
+Whether a measure is feasible primarily depends on whether the infrastructure for collecting the required data is readily available and collecting the data doesn't present an undue burden.

 Given the range in feasibility of collecting data from various sources and the range in the complexity of measures, purchasers should expect that the ability of providers to report on specific measures will vary in the near term.
 It is also likely that provider frustrations with inadequate reporting infrastructure will continue to grow.
 But purchaser frustrations over lack of accountability and improvement are also real.
 Purchasers should use market forces to encourage development of the necessary means to report the most important health care quality measures, even when development of the data collection infrastructure must evolve over a period of years.
-In addition, purchasers should encourage shorter turn-around time between data collection and public reporting to produce more timely results.
+In addition, purchasers should encourage shorter turnaround time between data collection and public reporting to produce more timely results.